 So what exactly is scanning our environment?
 Well, there are our five senses of which we’re consciously aware (ex., a honking horn, smell of smoke, a look disdain).
 We also have a hardworking system interpreting our environments for threats below our level of consciousness.
 This system is our Autonomic Nervous System (ANS) and it senses and monitors our environment 24/7 - even when we are sleeping.
 In fact, this why we tend to not sleep as well when we are in a new location because half of our mind is assessing if our new environment is safe (Tamaki et al. 2016).

-Now, take into the context of our modern living - hyper-accelerated pace of life, inability to fully disconnect from work, financial pressures, dating / relationship pressures, addictive mobile devices, negative emotions with social media usage, disrupted sleep due to late nights, blue lights and interruptions from technology on our circadian rhythm, lack of sun exposure, lack of access to nature, frequent flying and radiation exposure, lack of connection to community, exposure to pesticides, convenience of processed foods, trans fats, GMOs, and sugar at our fingertips… just to name a few.
+Now, take into the context of our modern living where it is said that we consume more data in one day that a person from the 15th century consumes in a lifetime!
+Some of these norms are: hyper-accelerated pace of life, inability to fully disconnect from work, financial pressures, dating / relationship pressures, addictive mobile devices, negative emotions with social media usage, disrupted sleep due to late nights, blue lights and interruptions from technology on our circadian rhythm, lack of sun exposure, lack of access to nature, frequent flying and radiation exposure, lack of connection to community, exposure to pesticides, convenience of processed foods, trans fats, GMOs, and sugar at our fingertips… just to name a few.

 When our ANS sends messages to our brain with potential threat to our wellness, our brain sends directives to our sympathetic nervous system (SNS).
 The SNS is responsible for preparing us for activity related to “fight/flight/freeze.”
 When the SNS receives the message that we are under threat (perceived or real), it releases chemicals to help us get out of danger.
 The HPA axis which consists of the hypothalamus, pituitary gland and the adrenal glands, is the network responsible for releasing stress chemicals.
 As long as our brain is still receiving messages of threat, our HPA axis will keep its “foot on the gas pedal” (Seyle, 1950).
 Over time, this messes with our hormones and creates a downward spiral on our health.
 Unfortunately, in our modern world, most of our stressors are on-going because it’s now our way of life.